Skip to content

 We retain personal data only for as long as needed to provide the Service and to meet legal and contractual obligations.
 In outline, and subject to the detail in the DPA and our Privacy Policy:

 • Core service data held in Supabase (account, staff, rota, timesheet, leave and clock data) is retained for the life of your account and for any period you are required to keep it, then deleted or anonymised.
-Statutory minimums you may need to observe include National Minimum Wage records for [6 years - confirm], PAYE records for [3 years - confirm] and Working Time Regulations records for [2 years - confirm]; you, as controller, set the applicable retention rule.
+Statutory minimums you may need to observe include National Minimum Wage records for 6 years, PAYE records for 3 years and Working Time Regulations records for 2 years; you, as controller, set the applicable retention rule.

-• Operational logs (for example Vercel request/infrastructure logs and Resend email delivery logs) and backups are retained for limited periods [confirm log and backup retention periods per supplier], then deleted or overwritten.
+• Operational logs (for example Vercel request/infrastructure logs and Resend email delivery logs) and backups are retained for limited periods per each supplier's standard policy (for example, Vercel diagnostic logs are typically retained ~30 days); to be confirmed before go-live, then deleted or overwritten.

 5. International transfers

 We aim to keep staff and account personal data stored and processed within the UK or another country covered by UK adequacy regulations (which currently includes the EEA).
 Where a sub-processor carries out any restricted transfer to a country that is not covered by UK adequacy regulations, we rely on a valid Article 46 transfer mechanism (such as the ICO IDTA, or the EU Standard Contractual Clauses together with the ICO UK Addendum), supported by a documented transfer risk assessment.
 The specific mechanism relied on for each sub-processor is recorded in the "Safeguards" column above and, where it remains a placeholder, has not yet been confirmed.
-We have re-verified, and will continue to keep under review, our transfer and adequacy positions under the Data (Use and Access) Act 2025 (including its amendments to the UK GDPR), as in force [confirm the position has been re-verified under the DUAA as in force].
+We have re-verified, and will continue to keep under review, our transfer and adequacy positions under the Data (Use and Access) Act 2025 (including its amendments to the UK GDPR) (as at 1 July 2026; to be re-checked before go-live).
 The transfer position for each sub-processor must also be reflected in our Privacy Policy, which is to be updated to name all sub-processors and the mechanisms relied on so that the documents are consistent.

 6. How we notify you of changes to sub-processors